NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.improvedTimeOps.enabled"></a>spark.rapids.sql.improvedTimeOps.enabled|When set to true, some operators will avoid overflowing by converting epoch days  directly to seconds without first converting to microseconds|false
 <a name="sql.incompatibleDateFormats.enabled"></a>spark.rapids.sql.incompatibleDateFormats.enabled|When parsing strings as dates and timestamps in functions like unix_timestamp, setting this to true will force all parsing onto GPU even for formats that can result in incorrect results when parsing invalid inputs.|false
 <a name="sql.incompatibleOps.enabled"></a>spark.rapids.sql.incompatibleOps.enabled|For operations that work, but are not 100% compatible with the Spark equivalent set if they should be enabled by default or disabled by default.|false
+<a name="sql.metrics.level"></a>spark.rapids.sql.metrics.level|GPU plans can produce a lot more metrics than CPU plans do.
+In very large queries this can sometimes result in going over the max result size limit for the driver.
+Supported values include DEBUG which will enable all metrics supported and typically only needs to be enabled when debugging the plugin.
+MODERATE which should output enough metrics to understand how long each part of the query is taking and how much data is going to each part of the query.
+ESSENTIAL which disables most metrics except those Apache Spark CPU plans will also report or their equivalents.|MODERATE
 <a name="sql.python.gpu.enabled"></a>spark.rapids.sql.python.gpu.enabled|This is an experimental feature and is likely to change in the future.
 Enable (true) or disable (false) support for scheduling Python Pandas UDFs with GPU resources.
 When enabled, pandas UDFs are assumed to share the same GPU that the RAPIDs accelerator uses and will honor the python GPU configs|false
 <a name="sql.reader.batchSizeBytes"></a>spark.rapids.sql.reader.batchSizeBytes|Soft limit on the maximum number of bytes the reader reads per batch.
 The readers will read chunks of data until this limit is met or exceeded.
 Note that the reader may estimate the number of bytes that will be used on the GPU in some cases based on the schema and number of rows in each batch.|2147483647
 <a name="sql.reader.batchSizeRows"></a>spark.rapids.sql.reader.batchSizeRows|Soft limit on the maximum number of rows the reader will read per batch.
 The orc and parquet readers will read row groups until this limit is met or exceeded.
 The limit is respected by the csv reader.|2147483647